RENoMafex/RENoMafex/README.md

 - ⚡ Fun fact: ...
 -->
 ## Facts about me:
-I am Malte Schilling from Germany!
+I am Malte Schilling from Germany, i am currently 29 years old!
+Even if i don't write code for a living, i like coding small things in my free time.

 - 🔭 I’m currently working on some small Shell scripts, to improve QOL when working in bash or zsh.
 - 🌱 I’m currently learning BASH, ZSH, vim and C(++).